Napoleon III: Declining health and rise of Prussia

 Napoleon III c.
 1870–1873, visibly weakened by his rapidly declining health.

 Through the 1860s, the health of the Emperor steadily worsened.
 It had been damaged by his six years in prison at Ham; he had chronic pains in his legs and feet, particularly when it was cold, and as a result, he always lived and worked in overheated rooms and offices.
 He smoked heavily, distrusted doctors and their advice and attributed any problems simply to "rheumatism", for which he regularly visited the hot springs at Vichy and other spas.
 It became difficult for him to ride a horse, and he was obliged to walk slowly, often with a cane.
 From 1869 onwards, the crises of his urinary tract were treated with opium, which made him seem lethargic and apathetic.
 His writing became hard to read and his voice weak.
 In the spring of 1870, he was visited by an old friend from England, Lord Malmesbury.
 Malmesbury found him to be "terribly changed and very ill".

 The health problems of the Emperor were kept secret by the government, which feared that, if his condition became public, the opposition would demand his abdication.
 One newspaper, the Courrier de la Vienne, was warned by the censors to stop publishing articles which had "a clear and malicious intent to spread, contrary to the truth, alarms about the health of the Emperor".

 At the end of June 1870, a specialist in the problems of urinary tracts, Germain Sée, was finally summoned to examine him.
-Sée reported that the Emperor was suffering from a gallstone.
+Sée reported that the Emperor was suffering from a bladder stone.
 On 2 July, four eminent French doctors, Auguste Nélaton, Philippe Ricord, Fauvel and Corvisart, examined him and confirmed the diagnosis.
-They were reluctant to operate, however, because of the high risk (gallstone operations did not become relatively safe until the 1880s) and because of the Emperor's weakness.
+They were reluctant to operate, however, because of the high risk and because of the Emperor's weakness.
 Before anything further could be done, however, France was in the middle of a diplomatic crisis.

 In the 1860s, Prussia appeared on the horizon as a new rival to French power in Europe.
 Its Minister President, Otto von Bismarck, had ambitions for Prussia to lead a unified Germany.
 In May 1862, Bismarck came to Paris on a diplomatic mission and met Napoleon III for the first time.
 They had cordial relations.
 On 30 September 1862, however, in Munich, Bismarck declared, in a famous speech: "It is not by speeches and votes of the majority that the great questions of our period will be settled, as one believed in 1848, but by iron and blood."
 Bismarck saw Austria and France as the main obstacles to his ambitions, and he set out to divide and defeat them.